 - The People's Bank of China (PBOC) is the central bank of China.
 Its main aim is to formulate and implement monetary policy and to safeguard financial stability.
 The PBOC also regulates the interbank lending and bond markets. - The banking sector is dominated by the "Big Four" state-owned banks: Industrial and Commercial Bank of China, China Construction Bank, Bank of China and Agricultural Bank of China.
 By the end of the five-year transitional period since China's entry to the World Trade Organization, many of the barriers to foreign bank operations in China have been removed.
 Foreign global banks that have made significant direct investments in China include HSBC, Citigroup, Standard Chartered Bank and Deutsche Bank. - A resident company is allowed to open one basic RMB account and general RMB accounts.
-General accounts cannot be used for cash withdrawal.
+General accounts cannot be used for cash withdrawal. - The following types of bank account are currently available:

-Account type Local basic 1 Local general Foreign
+Account type Local basic1 Local general Foreign

-Resident Yes Yes Yes 2
+Resident Yes Yes Yes

 Non-resident No No Yes